June 28

 St. Irenaeus

-A Mission to Rome Saved Him
+A Mission to Rome Saved him.

 A Zealous Bishop for Lyons

 Irenaeus learned the languages of the people in order to evangelize and teach the Germanic and Celtic tribes, whom the Romans considered barbarians.
 The new shepherd devoted himself to his episcopal ministry, distinguished on account of his missionary zeal and the theological richness of his doctrines.
-He had a good sense of proportion, a wealth of doctrine and missionary enthusiasm.
+He had a good sense of proportion, a wealth of doctrine, and missionary enthusiasm.

 Five Interesting Facts About St. Irenaeus